Medical Industry Brand Guide

 Gender, age, and race all impact average health literacy scores as well.
 Only three percent of seniors age 65 and over had proficient health literacy, while 16% of people age 25 to 39 were considered proficient.
 Make sure your materials are written at a level your customers can understand.

 Companies in the medical industry must also take care to avoid morbidity in their brand message.
-You may deal exclusively with terminal patients, but your brand should still steer clear of imagery or messages that will put the patient in mind of dark or depressing thoughts.
+You may deal exclusively with terminal patients, but your medical industry brand guide should still steer clear of imagery or messages that will put the patient in mind of dark or depressing thoughts.
 Instead, promote a sense of calm and peace.

 Finally, make sure your message is clear.
 Don’t clutter your brand up with too much text and research.
 When you’re building a brand, it’s important to stay concise.
 A simple focus like fast emergency services, comfortable hospital suites, or the latest technology in heart health, is the easiest way to promote your business.